theThings/thethings.iO-atmel-sdk/README.md

 Go to main.h file and configure the WiFi SSID with the user / password to connect to the WiFi AP.

-The activation code is define in DEBUG_THING_TOKEN in main.h file.
+The activation code is define in ACTION_CODE definition in main.h file.
 Use the thing token provide by thething.io platform at https://thethings.iO.

+## Motivation

+## Installation

+Provide code examples and explanations of how to get the project.

+## API Reference

+Depending on the size of the project, if it is small and simple enough the reference docs can be added to the README.
+For medium size to larger projects it is important to at least provide a link to where the API reference docs live.

+## Contributors

+Let people know how they can dive into the project, include important links to things like issue trackers, irc, twitter accounts if applicable.

+## License

+A short snippet describing the license (MIT, Apache, etc.)